dev-chenxing/dotfiles/README.md

 This will create the configuration files for `bspwm`, `sxhkd`, `picom`, `polybar`, and `dunst`

-Now exit from chroot and our installation is completed.
+Finally, exit from chroot and our installation is completed.

 ```bash
 exit # logout from [username@archiso ~]$